OsmanBOsman/tartami/docs/modules/auctions.md

 ## **Consignor**
 - Same as public
-- Can view their own items inside auctions
+- Can view all bids on their own items (username + amount + timestamp)

 ## **Admin**
 - Full read/write